End of era as BBC bids good-bye to majestic home

 Its former inhabitants have been seen streaming back to the building recently for a last stroll through its empty corridors, to say goodbye to their memories and an epoch fast slipping way.

-Whitehead smiled sadly as he recalled his years as a young reporter in the 1980s when he used to sift through wads of color-coded news agency copy as part of his job.
+Whitehead smiled sadly as he recalled his years as a young reporter in the 1980s when he used to sift through wads of colour-coded news agency copy as part of his job.

 "Reuters was green, AP was white, AFP was pink," he said.
 "Your hands got absolutely bloody filthy because of the carbon."